AkashP27/API/S3/README.md

-# Authorization using JSON Web Token
+# Image/File upload to AWS S3

-This project focuses on authorization using JWT and forgot/reset password via email tokens using nodemailer
+This project focuses on different file uploading, retrieving and deletion from S3 using pre-signed URL

 ## Requirements